 An additional goal is to add open access development activities led by invited guest coaches to the league schedule.

-It is anticipated most of the fixtures will be played between October and March, although fixtures may fall outside of this period should teams need them to do so.
+Most of the fixtures are played between September and March, although fixtures may fall outside of this period should teams need them to do so.